Developer Guidelines

 Understanding version numbers

-Each API or App release is uniquely identified by a version number.
+A version number uniquely identifies each API or App release.
 The structure of the version follows the standards of Semantic Versioning 2.0.

 Format and example: